NTNU-IMT/stormbird/book/src/lifting_line/solver.md

 # Solver

 The job of the lifting line solver is to find the right circulation strength on the wing for the given state, i.e., the freestream velocity and the motion at the current time step.
 The challenge lies in the dependency between the circulation strength and the *induced velocities*.
 Changing the strength also changes the lift-induced velocities from the the potential theory wake, which means that the strength must be *solved for*, not just calculated.

+To solvers currently exists: a linearized solver with viscous corrections and a full non-linear solver based on dampened iterations.

-## Libearized solver with visocus correction
+## Linearized solver with a simple viscous correction

-TO COME
+The linearized solver creates an equation system like the original lifting line method.
+The lift-induced velocities are assued to only affect the angle of attack and the lift as a function of angle of attack is assumed to be linear.
+More in depth explanations may be found in text books like Anderson (2005).

+The result of applying the normal lifting line assumptions is a linear equation system that can be solved for using a conventional linear solver.
+This solver therefore works by first setting up the system as a matrix and a righ-hand side vector, before solving it using Gaussian eliminiation.

+However, due to the assumption of linear lift as a function of angle of attack, the resulting circulation that is returned from the solver is without any stall- or other non-linear effects on the lfit.
+To correct for this in a simple viscous correction methods is applied.
+It consists of the following steps:
+1) Calcualte the lift-induced velocities and resulting effective angle of attack with the solved circulation strength
+2) Calculate the lift both with a linearized sectional model and the full sectional model, including stall effects
+3) Correct the solved circulation strength by multiplying it with the full lift and divding it by the linearized lift
+4) Recalcualte lift-induced velocities and effective angles of attack for the final force calculations

+This solver is found to work fine for **quasi-steady** cases, but tend to predict **stall at a larger angle of attack** than the full non-linear solver below.
+However, the stall-issue can be handled by tuning the stall behaviour of the sectional model to 3D data of a single sail.
+For quasi-steady cases it will be signficnatly faster than running the full non-linear solver described in the next section.

-## Iterative damped iterations
+## Non-linear solver using damped iterations

-As mentioned in the [lifting line introduction](./lifting_line_intro.md), the solver currently used in Stormbird is inspired by a simple approach outlined in Anderson (2005), chapter 5.4.
+The second solver is inspired by a simple approach outlined in Anderson (2005), chapter 5.4.
 The basic principle is to start with a first guess of the circulation distribution and then slowly update the values based on iterative calculations of the lift-induced velocities.
 In short, for every iteration of a lifting line solver, the following is calculated:

 1) The lift-induced velocities from the [wake model](wake.md), where the circulation strength from the last iteration (or initial guess, if it is the first iteration) is used as input to the wake model.
 2) A new estimation of the [circulation strength on the line force model](./../line_model/circulation_strength.md) with the current estimate of the lift-induced velocities as input.